Creative Christmas Flower Arrangements

 Pine or Cypress GreensCut and arrange in a cone shape

-Mini Roses or Baby’s BreathAdd as floral ornaments
+Mini Roses or Baby’s BreathTuck into foam as floral ornaments

 6. Dried Orange and Floral Mix

 This arrangement combines the warmth of dried orange slices with the elegance of red roses, the purity of white lilies, and the festive touch of holly.
-The bright, citrusy scent of the dried oranges mingles beautifully with the floral aroma, making this a visually and olfactorily captivating centerpiece for your holiday table.
-You can also add some cinnamon sticks or sprigs of rosemary for extra fragrance and a rustic, cozy feel.
+The bright, citrusy scent of the dried oranges mingles beautifully with the floral aroma, making this a visually and aromatically captivating centerpiece.
+You can buy ready-made dried orange slices and tie a few to the vase or wire them into the arrangement.
+Add some cinnamon sticks or sprigs of rosemary for extra fragrance and a rustic, cozy feel.

 Perfect for a winter wonderland theme or as a homemade gift for loved ones!